isamauny/SDK-Demo/README.md

 	- Refer the sample file in repo [here](https://github.com/IBM-Blockchain/SDK-Demo/blob/master/ServiceCredentials.json)

      ![alt tag](servicecreds.png)

-1. The node sdk will create the keyValStore directory and store cryptography data for each user that registers.
+1. From SDK-Demo folder run node program - The node sdk will create the keyValStore directory and store cryptography data for each user that registers.
     ```
     WARNING: Once enrollment is successful you will see the crypto material under keyValStore-<network-id>
              Don't delete this material till your network is deleted or reset.
 	     If you lost this cryptography data you can't communicate with Bluemix CA server, thus enrollment fails
     ```

-1. From SDK-Demo folder run node program:
 	```
 	node helloblockchain.js
 	```